yhwh/node-qt/README.md

 # Node-Qt

-Node-Qt provides native bindings to the [Qt library](http://developer.qt.nokia.com/doc/qt-4.8/) from Node.js.
-It is being developed primarily to support the [Calango](http://github.com/arturadib/calango) project (HTML5 APIs for Node.js), but other contributions are welcome.
+Node-Qt provides native C++ bindings to the [Qt library](http://developer.qt.nokia.com/doc/qt-4.8/) as a [Node.js addon](http://nodejs.org/docs/latest/api/addons.html).
+It is being developed primarily to support the [Calango](http://github.com/arturadib/calango) project (low-level HTML5 APIs for Node.js), so most of the implemented bindings concern graphics, audio, and input primitives from the `QtGui` module.

+Contributions towards other parts of Qt are welcome.